 And there is nothing quite like a punch to the liver or kidneys.
 You may drop like a rock and be completely incapacitated, at least until that agony passes.
 The pain might cause you to pass out.
 Even then, you need a trip to the ER to make sure that something didn’t rupture or you’ll die of internal bleeding.

 When we are training, sometimes they put an electric belt around our waists, and in the middle of things, they shock us to mimic a gunshot wound.
 At the end of it, they will shock us again at the same voltage.
 During the fight, most of us don’t feel a thing, or we feel a twinge.
 At the end, when we get shocked, it’s excruciating, and I usually drop to the ground and shout “FUCK!”
 This is not particularly elegant, but it is adaptive, because strong language increases your pain tolerance by 30%.

 Some people have low pain thresholds under ordinary circumstances but are impervious to pain under stress.
-Before I get a cavity filled, I need boatloads of Novocain and so much nitrous oxide I don’t know who the president is—and that’s just when I make the appointment, but as I said, during adrenaline training I have gotten nasty electric shocks with a shock belt and barely felt a thing.
+Before I get a cavity filled, I need boatloads of Novocain and so much nitrous oxide I don’t know who the president is—and that’s just when I make the appointment.
+So I was completely blindsided by the fact that, during adrenaline training, I can get a series of nasty electric shocks and barely notice.
 Just remember that this is true about your attacker too.
 Further, your attacker might be on something that anesthetizes their system.
 Even if your attacker is shot through the heart, it takes ten seconds or so for them to die, and they can shoot or stab you a lot until that happens.
 Or throttle you.
 Or shove you out the window.